angus-mackenzie/ASD-Notes/ASD05.md

 * Very little to do with rugby
 * Simple to implement
 * Designed to increase productivity
-* Mature: from 1995 (feck, then I am mature)
+* Mature: from 1995 (then, I am mature 👴)
 * Scalable
-    * Can be used oon projects of any size
+    * Can be used on projects of any size
 * Scrum is a **project management process**
-* It is a lightweight development process to
-    * Manage and control software and product development
+* It is a lightweight development process to manage and control software and product development
 * Embraces iterative and incremental practices
 * Not "artefact-driven"
     * No large requirements documents, analysis specifications, design documents